 How does one become a BIOME member?

-All one has to do is complete and sign the application form below and send it off together with a brief letter of application and an up-to-date curriculum vitae to the general coordinator.
-Whereas the letter and CV may be postal or electronic, the application form with the original signatures and stamps need to be sent by internal campus post.
+All one has to do is complete and sign the application form below and send it off together with a brief letter of application and an up-to-date curriculum vitae to the general coordinator at email@example.com.

-PLEASE NOTE: Admission to the research training groups (RTGs) and the PhD programme is closed and any enquiries or applications concerning these courses should be addressed directly to their respective speakers or coordinators and not to the Graduate School of Biomedical Science.
+PLEASE NOTE: Admission to the research training groups (RTGs), the collaborative research centres (CRCs), and the PhD programme listed below is closed and any enquiries or applications concerning these courses should be addressed directly to their respective speakers or coordinators and not to the Graduate School of Biomedical Science.

 Announcements and details of any positions open to applicants are posted here.
-We recommend candidates interested in securing either a Ph.D. scholarship or a post-doc position check this section regularly for current postings.
+We recommend candidates interested in securing either an MD or PhD scholarship or a post-doc position check this section regularly for current postings.